-As if she weren’t miserable enough already, on the last day of Charms before the Christmas break, Professor Septima had assigned partners to everyone for an important project they would be starting after the holidays.
+As if she weren’t miserable enough already, the week before Christmas break in Charms class, Professor Septima had assigned partners to everyone for an important project they would be starting after the holidays.
 Narcissa was partnered with Lucius Malfoy.
 She’d seen him go rigid from across the room, noting that she’d reacted the same way.

 She shook her head and snapped her thoughts back into the present.
 Pressing her nose against the window, she thanked the holidays for giving her time until she had to be reunited with Malfoy.